Signed Into Law

 Which agencies enforce SB2237?

-SB2237 is enforced by Texas Civil Courts and Governing Bodies of Political Subdivisions (School Boards, City Councils, etc.).
+SB2237 is enforced by Governing Bodies of Political Subdivisions (School Boards, City Councils, etc.) and Texas Civil Courts.

 Q

-The compliance urgency for SB2237 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2237 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q